Nee Naan Nila: Soundtrack

 The film score and the soundtrack were composed by Dhina.
-The soundtrack, released in 2007, features 8 tracks with lyrics written by P. Vijay, Na.
-Muthukumar, Snehan and M. G. Kanniappan.
-Saraswathy Srinivas of Rediff.com gave 2.5 out of 5 and concluded, "All in all, an okay album".
+Saraswathy Srinivas of Rediff.com gave the album 2.5 out of 5 stars and concluded, "All in all, an okay album".

 Reception

 Behindwoods.com wrote, "Nee Naan Nila is a punishment you don't really deserve if you do have a thing for logic and expect the movie to follow the acceptable laws of movie making".
-A reviewer from filmibeat.com criticized the film's songs, the story depth and the logic-less ending.
-Another reviewer compared the film's similarities to Kadhal Desam (1996) and Japanil Kalyanaraman (1985) and concluded, "If director Sivakumar had concentrated more on the story and the screenplay, Nee Naan Nila would definitely have been an innovative film".
-Chennai Online wrote "It's a debutant's work, and the director has tried to give a different dimension to a love triangle.
+A reviewer from tamiloviam.com compared the film's similarities to Kadhal Desam (1996) and Japanil Kalyanaraman (1985) and concluded, "If director Sivakumar had concentrated more on the story and the screenplay, Nee Naan Nila would definitely have been an innovative film".
+Malini Mannath of Chennai Online wrote "It's a debutant's work, and the director has tried to give a different dimension to a love triangle.
 The narration is at times jerky, and the second half lags."
+Lajjavathi of Kalki wrote though the concept reminds of serial Kaathu Karuppu and Anbe Aaruyire its entertaining and praised director for narrating an different kind of ghost story.